SyncForMe/Observer/test_result.md

         -working: true
         -agent: "testing"
         -comment: "Created a dedicated test script (conversation_workflow_test.py) to test error handling in conversation generation.
 The tests confirmed that: 1) Conversation generation with < 2 agents is correctly rejected with a 400 Bad Request error, 2) Conversation generation without active simulation is correctly rejected with a 400 Bad Request error, 3) Conversation generation without authentication is correctly rejected with a 403 Forbidden error.
 The error handling in conversation generation is working correctly and provides appropriate feedback to users."
+        -working: true
+        -agent: "testing"
+        -comment: "Created a dedicated test script (conversation_generation_endpoint_test.py) to further test error handling in conversation generation.
+The tests confirmed that: 1) Conversation generation with no agents is correctly rejected with a 400 Bad Request error and an informative message 'Need at least 2 agents for conversation', 2) Conversation generation without authentication is correctly rejected with a 403 Forbidden error.
+The error handling in conversation generation is working correctly and provides appropriate feedback to users."

   - task: "Complete User Workflow"
     implemented: true